Jonathan Brick is a Watford-based writer and editor.

 I’m also talking on a semi-regular basis to 78 music critics for my Music Library, and I wrote a little book about the Beautiful South, which was modelled on the 33 1/3 series of essays. to celebrate the 60th birthday of the band’s guiding light, Paul Heaton.
 I gave it away to fans in May 2022.

 To celebrate the 50th birthday of Robbie Williams, I wrote an essay and recorded 50 of his songs which I turned into a Watford Fringe show in July 2024.
 An Evening with The Gallaghers followed the same format in September, with an essay to provide context for recordings of 52 Oasis copyrights.
-A Watford Fringe show will follow in 2025.
+A Brighton and Watford Fringe show will follow in 2025.

 A Dylan A Day, in celebration of the Nobel laureate and singer/songwriter, is available now.
 You can hear my series of recordings of Dylan’s music, and the script for the Watford Fringe show from 2021, in the Dylan at 80 series.